Need help with your application? See the Application FAQs.

 For assistance using Bear Tracks, please see the Bear Tracks Resources page.

 Want to know more about UAlberta student life?
-Ask a question on the Reg Facebook Page.
+Check out the "U of Eh?"
+Student Blog.

 Have a question?